-Students who meet requirements may graduate at the end of First Semester during their Senior year or at the end of their Junior year.
-Every student requesting early graduation in fewer than four years (eight semesters) should see their counselor.
+Students who meet requirements may graduate at the end of first semester during their Senior year or at the end of their Junior year.
+Every student requesting early graduation in fewer than four years (eight semesters) must submit required paperwork to their counselor.
 While early graduation is permitted, each decision must be approved on an individual basis and graduation requirements must be met.